cloudxabide/jetsons.lab/Foo/infrastructure_requirements.md

 # Infrastructure Requirements

 ## DNS
-Not a requirement, I suppose, more of a recommendation - use DNS.
+Not a requirement, I suppose, more of a recommendation - use some fashion of DNS for your environment.
+(I also have static IPs assigned to my Nanos via DHCP..

 I use Red Hat Identity Management in my Lab for DNS (and other things).